iPlumb3r/pEAr4pEEr/2_Method/ReadMe.md

 Framework selection
 -
-All selected framwork a about "How to design something ?"
+All selected frameworks are about "How to design something ?"
 ![alt text](https://github.com/iPlumb3r/pEAr4pEEr/blob/master/images/How_FrameworkSelection.png)

 In each framework, we plan to integrate what is relevant for designing "something".